tpximpact/mhclg-oruk/content/info/accessibility/index.md

 As a community ORUK believes that inclusivity is essential to building a stronger and more connected world.
 Your feedback is vital in helping us make sure that everyone can access and benefit from our content.

-Thank you for helping us make the web a more inclusive space for all!
+Thank you for helping us make ORUK a more inclusive space for all!

 ## Preparation of this accessibility statement